NikkiLemon/wickham-pantry/README.md

 <h2>Credit</h2>
 <b>Content</b>
 <li>The Icons in the Get Involved section and Footer where from Font Awesome website.</li>
+<li>Information about getting involved from Portsmouth Bank website.</li>
 <b>Media</b>
 <li>The images used on this home page where from pexels.com</li>